fehmer/i3-status-starter/README.md

 [![npm version](https://img.shields.io/npm/v/i3-status-starter.svg?style=flat-square)](https://www.npmjs.com/package/i3-status-starter)
 [![Node.js CI](https://github.com/fehmer/i3-status-starter/actions/workflows/node.js.yml/badge.svg)](https://github.com/fehmer/i3-status-starter/actions/workflows/node.js.yml)

 This is a template for writing modules for i3-status.
 It uses ES modules and requires node>=14.
 You can code your module as you want, this is just a suggestion.
+Requires i3-status 0.3.0 or higher.

 ## Table of content